-Parkinson’s affects control of automatic activities, so posture changes may occur without the brain’s automatic reminders to stand up straight.
-These changes may include stooped or rounded shoulders, decreased low back curve or forward lean of the head or whole body, making you look hunched over.
+Parkinson’s disease (PD) affects control of automatic activities, so posture changes may occur without the brain’s automatic reminders to stand up straight.
+These changes may include stooped or rounded shoulders, decreased low-back curve or forward lean of the head or whole body, making you look hunched over.

 There are several factors that can lead to changes in posture:

 - “Off” time, when your medications aren’t working as well